Bloody Christmas (1945): Development

 The central Communist Party of Yugoslavia (CPY) expressed discontent with these actions of the Communist Party of Macedonia (CPM), with an exchange of letters showing that the latter misunderstood the repressions to be greenlit by the former.
 The CPY struggled in these earlier years to assert itself over the affairs of the CPM, which was subject to considerable factionalism at the time.
 To make matters worse, the CPY's former representative in Macedonia with considerable understanding of the regional situation, Svetozar Vukmanović-Tempo, had been recalled earlier in November 1944 and replaced with the less knowledgeable Miha Marinko.

 According to Bulgarian sources, between 1945 and 1946 over 4,700 Bulgarians were massacred or went missing.
 As a result of the purge, up to 100,000 people were deported, displaced, imprisoned, persecuted or sent to concentration camps in Yugoslavia.
 The bodies of 50 executed victims were exhumed near the village of Letevci on June and July 1996.
 In 2005, a scholarly conference was organized in Veles to commemorate the murder of more than fifty locals but they were portrayed as patriotic Macedonians wrongly accused of pro-Bulgarian sentiments.

+Some Bulgarian researchers have questioned the high figures, noting that the assertion that these individuals were persecuted and killed solely on account of their Bulgarian national consciousness is deceptive.
+Bulgarian historian Stefan Detchev writes that "23,000 killed in Ohrid region and 150,000 sent to prisons are fantasies that don't even deserve a comment".
+He adds that "Many people from the elite who were convinced Bulgarians were brutally murdered.
+But there were others killed as well".